Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Houston and its opponents have gone over the current 54.5-point total in five of eight games this season.
+- Houston has combined with its opponents to put up more than 53.5 points in five of eight games this season.

-- Saturday's over/under is 5.4 points lower than the two team's combined 59.9 points per game average.
+- South Florida has combined with its opponents to score more than 53.5 points in five of eight games this season.

-- These two squads combine to surrender 51.7 points per game, 2.8 fewer than this contest's over/under.
+- The two teams combine to score 59.9 points per game, 6.4 more than the total in this contest.

+- The 51.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 53.5 over/under in this contest.

-- Cougars games this season feature an average total of 55.8 points, a number 1.3 points higher than Saturday's over/under.
+- The Cougars and their opponents have scored an average of 55.8 points per game in 2021, 2.3 more than Saturday's total.

-- The 54.5-point total for this game is 2.6 points below the 57.1 points per game average total in Bulls games this season.
+- In 2021, games involving the Bulls have averaged a total of 57.1 points, 3.6 more than the set over/under in this contest.

 Houston Stats and Trends

-- This season, the Cougars have just one against the spread win in three games as a favorite of 13.5 points or more.
+- This season, the Cougars have just one ATS win in three games as a favorite of 13 points or more.

-- Houston's games this year have gone over the total in five out of eight opportunities (62.5%).
+- Houston's games this year have hit the over on five of eight set point totals (62.5%).

-- When Houston puts up more than 31.9 points, it is 5-0 against the spread and 5-0 overall.
+- Houston is 5-0 against the spread and 5-0 overall in games when it puts up more than 31.9 points.

 - This year, the Cougars have eight turnovers, five fewer than the Bulls have takeaways (13).